th2l/th2l.github.io/_members/vthuynh.md

 ---

 I received the B.S. degree from the Department of Computer Science and Engineering, Ho Chi Minh City University of Technology (VNUHCM-HCMUT), Vietnam, in 2018, and the M.S. degree from the School of Electronics and Computer Engineering, Chonnam National University, South Korea, in 2020.
 Currently, I am pursuing the Ph.D. degree with the Department of Artificial Intelligence Convergence.
 I have joined the PR Lab since 03-2018.
-My research is focused on video understanding, human-computer interaction.
+My research is focused on video understanding, human-computer interaction, multimodal learning.

 #### Achievements